-Joannie Penderwick writes about music (rock), mental illness (schizophrenia), and culture (the whole sparkly swamp).
+Joannie Penderwick is a staff writer for PopMatters.
+She focuses on music (rock), mental illness (schizophrenia), and culture (the whole sparkly swamp).

-Her writing appears in PopMatters, Forge, Slackjaw, Classic Rock Review, Modern Rock Review, and The Startup, among other publications.
+Her writing has also appeared in Slate, Forge, Slackjaw, and The Startup, among other publications.

 At the moment her favorite songs are “Someday Baby” by R.L.
 Burnside, “Consoler of the Lonely” by the Raconteurs, and the Butthole Surfers’ cover of “Summer in the City.”
 Her favorite album is always The Madcap Laughs by Syd Barrett.